 - Plus 30 points of 100-level Commerce or any other UC courses.

 Later courses provide a more detailed treatment of the topics introduced at 100-level.
-Options are also available that enable specialisation in areas of interest.
+Options are also available that enable specialisation in areas of interest, including market research, consumer behaviour, advertising and promotion, retail marketing, services marketing, tourism marketing, social marketing and strategic marketing.

 Find out more about what you can do with a degree in Marketing.